-It is the policy of the University of Pennsylvania to support an internal audit function within the University and University of Pennsylvania Health System to provide independent appraisal services to management and the Board of Trustees to assist them in the effective discharge of their governance and oversight responsibilities.
-As such, the Office of Audit, Compliance and Privacy has been established under the direction of the Associate Vice President for Audit, Compliance and Privacy who reports directly to the Board of Trustees through the Trustee Committee on Audit and Compliance.
-Both University and Health System management and the Board of Trustees have approved the role of the Office of Audit, Compliance and Privacy as described in this statement.
+It is the policy of the University of Pennsylvania to support an internal audit function within the University and University of Pennsylvania Health System to provide independent, objective assurance and advisory services to management and the Board of Trustees to assist them in fulfilling their fiduciary governance and oversight responsibilities and to add value and improve the operations and internal control environment.
+The Office of Audit, Compliance and Privacy (OACP) has been established under the direction of the Vice President (VP) for Audit, Compliance and Privacy and reports functionally to the Trustee Committee on Audit and Compliance and the Penn Medicine Audit and Compliance Committee.
+The VP of OACP has full and free access to the Chair of the Board, the Board of Trustees and the full Committees.
+Both University and Health System management and the Board of Trustees have approved the role of the Office of Audit, Compliance and Privacy as described in this statement and outlined in the OACP departmental charter.

 Audit, Compliance & Privacy